 In 1913, the Chartered Institute of Personnel Development (CIPD) began its mission to champion better work and working lives.
 For the last century, the organization has held close its guiding principle: what benefits people also benefits their employers, and by extension, economies and societies.
 For the last few years, CIPD has focused on bringing people together, regardless of where they’re working from.
-At the time, it would have been impossible to know just how relevant this approach would become once Covid-19 began to spread across the globe in 2019 and early 2020.
+At the time, it would have been impossible to know just how relevant this approach would become when work from home became the norm across the globe in early 2020.

 A good fit